shaolink8/Blockchain-E-Voting-System/README.md

 # E Voting DApp

-Built a voting ballot application with 4 Indian political parties such that there is a chairperson who is authorized to register voters.
+Built a voting application with 4 Indian political parties such that there is a chairperson who is authorized to register voters.
 Voters have the permission to vote only once and the chairperson's vote carries a weightage of 2.

 ## Business Logics handled
 1. Chairperson registers accounts to vote